The Diasporas Project: 8th Global Meeting

 While there are multiple ways in which diaspora is made visible, what are the ways in which diasporas are made invisible?
 How do diasporas escape the attention of, or are actively made invisible by, the global media the collective institutional consciousness of such bodies as state governments and organisations such as the United Nations, etc.?
 Are these diasporas invisible because of their relatively small size or because they exist within other diasporas or in the shadow of other, larger visible diasporas?
 Is their invisibilty the result of a lack of awareness or documentation?
 Ignorance and apathy?
 Or are they forced into silence and invisibility due to the exigencies of power?
 That is to say, is their visibility actively repressed?
 Or do these diasporas engage in making themselves strategically invisible as a kind of self-defensive cloaking or masking mechanism necessary to survival?
 Do discrimination, assimilationist ideology or other forces ensure that this takes place either actively or passively over the course of time?

-e-Diasporas and Technology
+e-Diasporas and Technology:

 Technology has changed the way we think about diaspora.
-The internet, youtube, email, skype, social media, etc. have produced what has become known as the virtual diaspora and has had a profound effect on the way that diasporic communities interact with ‘home/land’ and each other.
+The internet, YouTube, email, Skype, social media, etc. have produced what has become known as the virtual diaspora and has had a profound effect on the way that diasporic communities interact with ‘home/land’ and each other.
 When communication can take place in such an immediate way, distances are shrunk and the boundaries between ‘here’ and ‘there’ are problematised or made more porous if not actually erased.
 Such connectivity only intensifies the interstitiality or cross-border mobility of diasporans who are able to engage virtually in more than one social environment.
 In a discussion of so-called e-diasporas, questions of access, mobility, connectivity ultimately lead to questions of privilege.
 Who is able to connect and who is not?
 And how does technology and the connections it provides allow the diaspora to reshape ‘home’ from a distance and vice versa?

 What to Send:

-300 word abstracts should be submitted by Friday 8th February 2013.
-If an abstract is accepted for the conference, a full draft paper should be submitted by Friday 10th May 2013.
-Abstracts should be submitted simultaneously to both Organising Chairs; abstracts may be in Word, WordPerfect, or RTF formats with the following information and in this order:
+Proposals will also be considered on any related theme.
+300 word abstracts should be submitted by Friday 13th March 2015.
+If a proposal is accepted for the conference, a full draft paper of no more than 3000 words should be submitted by Friday 22nd May 2015.
+Proposals should be submitted simultaneously to both Organising Chairs; proposals may be in Word or RTF formats with the following information and in this order:

-a) author(s), b) affiliation, c) email address, d) title of abstract, e) body of abstract, f) up to 10 keywords.
+a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of proposal, e) body of proposal, f) up to 10 keywords.

-E-mails should be entitled: DIAS6 Abstract Submission.
+E-mails should be entitled: DIAS8 Proposal Submission.